margaretalice-a/margaret-portfolio-work/README.md

 ## Usage

-This website is to be used by prospective clients who wants to know more about Horiseon's marketing services.
+This website is to be used by prospective employers who will like to see my portfolio.

 ![Webpage layout screenshot]